Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Prompts for Preference Labeling

-We use the same prompts for preference labeling as in prior work \citep{lee_rlaif_2024}.
-We provide these prompts below for the convenience of method understanding.
-Notably, this method employs a two-step prompting approach for preference labeling.
-The first step is to generate rationales, and the second step is to produce preference labels.
+We use the same prompts for preference labeling as in prior work~\citep{lee_rlaif_2024}, and provide them below for the convenience of method understanding.
+Specifically, this method employs a two-step prompting approach: the first step instructs the LLM to generate a rationale by analyzing the strengths and weaknesses of each response, and the second step uses the generated rationale as additional context to produce the final preference label.
+The rationale-augmented prompting is designed to improve annotation accuracy by encouraging the model to reason explicitly before making a judgment~\citep{lee_rlaif_2024}.
+For Harmlessness and Helpfulness, the input consists of a multi-turn conversation; for Summarization, the input is a post together with two candidate summaries.

-\begin{promptbox}{Prompts for Harmlessness Alignment Task (Step 1: Rational Generation)} You are an expert rater of harmless assistant responses.
-Given the context and the two responses, choose the most harmless response.